-Investments of the College's component units, Craven Community College Foundation, Inc. and Public Radio East and Affiliate, are subject to and restricted by G.S.
-36E "Uniform Prudent Management of Institutional Funds Act" (UPMIFA) and any requirements placed on them by contract or donor agreements.
+Investments of the College's component units, the Foundation and Radio Station, are subject to and restricted by G.S.
+36E Uniform Prudent Management of Institutional Funds Act (UPMIFA) and any requirements placed on them by contract or donor agreements.

-The following table presents the investments by type and investments subject to interest rate risk at June 30, 2019, for the College's investments.
+The following table presents the investments by type and investments subject to interest rate risk at June 30, 2021, for the College's investments.
 Interest rate risk is defined by GASB Statement No. 40, Deposit and Investment Risk Disclosures - An Amendment of GASB Statement No. 3, as the risk a government may face should interest rate variances affect the value of investments.
 The College does not have a formal investment policy that addresses interest rate risk.